Sairam954/SC_ONN_SIM/README.md

 Please refer this repository for device level simulation files: https://github.com/uky-UCAT/MRR-PEOLG

 ### Accuracy Drop Estimation
-To evaluate accuracy drop due to ADC error in SCONNA, we modified the PyTorch qunatized conv and linear modules at torch/ao/nn/quantized/ to introduced error in the forward pass of CNN inference
+To evaluate accuracy drop due to ADC error in SCONNA, we modified the PyTorch quantized conv and linear modules at torch/ao/nn/quantized/ to introduce error during the forward pass of CNN inference
 We follow the steps recommended by the community of PyTorch Forum to introduce error : https://discuss.pytorch.org/t/adding-an-offset-to-qint8-tensor/164846
 Note: Below steps are only applicable to 8-bit integer quantized CNNs and for SCONNA evalautions we use pre-trained 8-bit integer quantized CNNs from TorchVision
 Example of how linear layer forward method is updated to introduce error: